thuzarwin/open-data-sprints/docs/project-product-evals.rst

 ..
 2-3 sentences.
 Describe what this probject will do and how it will deliver value back to the City and the Open Data Initiative.
 Keep it brief here -- specific deliverables will be added in the next section.

--Ideation session
+- Ideation session
--Quick user profiles
+- Quick user profiles
--Draft of evaluation criteria
+- Draft of evaluation criteria
--Develop approach for feedback collection (time limited) -Analyze results
+- Develop approach for feedback collection (time limited)
+ - Analyze results
- -Proposed evaluation matrix
+ - Proposed evaluation matrix

 Success criteria
 ----------------------------------------------